codio/site/source/docs/ide/emmet/index.html.markdown

 ##Snippet Support
-We have support for Textmate type snippets.
-These let you type abbreviated commands directly in the editor then, when you press the tab key, they expand into full HTML and CSS.
+[Snippets](/docs/ide/emmet/snippets/) save you lots of typing and often save you having to look up detailed syntax for HTML, CSS and Javascript.
+You type abbreviated commands directly in the editor then, when you press the tab key, they expand into full HTML and CSS.

+	for

+then tab expands to

+	for (var i = 0; i < Things.length; i++) {
+	    Things[i]
+	}